Morgen (Ivo Robić song)

 "Morgen" is a popular song (1959), originally performed in German by Croatian singer Ivo Robić and The Song-Masters, accompanied by Bert Kaempfert and his orchestra.

 Background

-"Morgen" was written by Peter Moesser, the song became a hit in West Germany, and later on the US charts in 1959 where it peaked at #13.
+"Morgen" was written by Peter Moesser, the song became a hit in West Germany, and later a #1 song in Canada and on the US charts in 1959 where it peaked at #13.